homedepot/react-component-grid/README.md

         },
     ];
 ```
-columns: An array representation of the columns you wish to display
+*Columns*: An array representation of the columns you wish to display
 ```
 const columns = [
         {